Jorge Antonio Rodríguez: Kidnapping of William Niehous

 Rodríguez was allegedly one of the leaders involved in the kidnapping of William Niehous by leftist guerrillas in Venezuela on February 27, 1976.
 At the time, Niehous was the head of operations in Venezuela for Owens-Illinois, an American glass bottle company; far-left groups said he was an agent of the Central Intelligence Agency.
 He was drugged and kidnapped from his home in Caracas, and his company was accused of bribery and corruption with the Venezuelan government.
 Niehous remained captive for three years, four months and two days, recognized as the longest in Venezuelan politics.

 According to Diario Las Americas, "court documents and testimonies from the time" indicated that Owens-Illinois had paid US$20 million ransom for Niehous, but "Rodríguez misappropriated the money, causing an internal rift with his own colleagues" which "led members of the cell themselves to betray him".
 During the search for the kidnapped American, Rodríguez was detained, interrogated and tortured.

 Death

 According to El País, "Jorge Antonio coordinated the kidnapping, but was later arrested as the mastermind and died under torture at the hands of the state."
-Rodríguez was detained and interrogated by agents of the General Sectorial Directorate of Intelligence and Prevention Services (DISIP) on July 23, 1976.
+Rodríguez was detained and interrogated by agents of the Directorate of Intelligence and Prevention Services (DISIP) on July 23, 1976.
 He was murdered, dying on July 25, 1976.
 His official cause of death was a heart attack, which was attributed to the torture he was subjected to during his detention.
 Autopsy found "seven broken ribs, a collapsed chest, and a detached liver".
 He died at the age of 34, when his children, Jorge and Delcy—who would hold important positions in the government of Nicolás Maduro almost fifty years later–were ten and seven.